EdwardAThomson/EdwardAThomson.github.io/src/markdown/index.md

 I'm deeply passionate about exploring cutting-edge technologies, particularly [blockchain](./blockchain/) and [AI](./AI/), and continuously seek opportunities to engage with innovative projects at the forefront of these fields.

+I maintain a personal blog that contains my long-form writing on a range of topics since 2009, you can find it here: [esoteriic.com](https://esoteriic.com/).

 ## Professional Background